rendleyhq/docs.rendleysdk.com/best-practices.md

 Here are some best practices to achieve optimal performance with the SDK.

-## Do not add the same asset multiple times

-Instead of loading the same asset multiple times, reference it from [the Library](/getting-started/library.md).
-Every media entry is content-hashed, so the SDK automatically deduplicates identical files.

 ## Do not upload images for simple shapes

 If you need a rectangle, circle, or any other basic shape, it is better to use the [Shape](/getting-started/clips/shape.md) clip instead.